 During the Cold War, it was meticulously and rightly argued by scholars of various stripes that the Soviet Union created what was known as “godless communists.”
-These “godless communists” built their ideology on Marxism/Leninism, an essentially diabolical system which sought to eradicate religion during that era.
+These “godless communists” built their ideology on Marxism/Leninism, an essentially diabolical system that sought to eradicate religion during that era.

 These “godless communists” failed miserably largely because you cannot fight Logos and win.
 Moreover, the fact that Russia has thrived over the years is a clear indication that Alexander Solzhenitsyn was right all along.
 Back in 2013, Vladimir Putin changed the political calculus by saying that much of the West was committing political suicide.
 How?